 How do we know we have healthy boundaries?

-‘Boundaries’ is a word we use a lot these days, we talk about them as if we actually have them (especially in the moments when internally or externally bitching about a friend, family member, or boss)
+‘Boundaries’ is a word we use a lot these days, we talk about them as if we have them but we struggle to implement and maintain them.

 My lack of boundaries came from learned behaviour growing up, my beautiful Mother pleased everyone – she still does!